 Five designers received Special Mentions for their toaster projects:

 - Multi-purpose: Sarah Brand and Eric Lange, ‘Eco-Crisp’

 - LCA completeness and accuracy: Kevin O’Malley, ‘Vitae’

 Our audience and presenters really enjoyed the experience:

 Kinzie Vogel, attendee: “Being able to listen and contribute to conversations surrounding the evolution of innovations and a global transformation, with those who have paved the way, has reminded me why I chose to be a designer in the first place.
 In other words...that was awesome.
 So many amazing minds in my living room at the same time!”

-Angela Liutama, attendee: “This was the first IDSA seminar that I [have] attended and I cannot even wait for next year!
+Angela Liutama, attendee: “This was the first IDSA seminar that I attended and I cannot even wait for next year!
 Make it happen again!
-I truly find passion and purpose through caring for Sustainable Design, Service, and Business.
-Learned very valuable and inspirational lessons to think big and better in design, not just from the product but to challenge the old system.
+I truly find passion and purpose through caring about Sustainable Design, Service, and Business.
+Learned very valuable and inspirational lessons to think big and better in design, not just with products but to challenge the old system.
 Thank you IDSA for creating this event.”